Aircraft in fiction: Lockheed Hudson

-A vintage flying Lockheed Hudson IV appeared in the 2005 Second World War film The Great Raid directed by John Dahl.
-The film was based on the book by William Breuer.
-The Hudson now resides in the Temora Aviation Museum in Australia.

 Lockheed Hudsons appeared in the 2006 Canadian Broadcasting Corporation (CBC) mini-series Above and Beyond which portrayed the work of the Atlantic Ferry Organisation in flying military aircraft across the North Atlantic from Canada to deliver them to the RAF in Great Britain during the Second World War.
 An actual Hudson appeared in the series along with a number of others recreated with CGI.

-Lockheed JetStar

-Auric Goldfinger's private aircraft in the 1964 James Bond film Goldfinger is a Lockheed L-1329 JetStar with "Auric Enterprises" on the nose.
-A similar version designated C-140 in US military service appears without markings as a U.S. Military Air Transport Service plane to transport Bond to Washington to meet the US president before the film's climactic showdown between Bond and Goldfinger.

-In the 1968 John Wayne film Hellfighters, the JetStar is featured prominently.

-The demise of a Lockheed JetStar and its passengers features prominently in the opening chapters of Cormac McCarthy's 2022 novel The Passenger, forming a plot point around which the majority of the book revolves.

 Lockheed L-1011 TriStar

 Several Lockheed L-1011 TriStars were depicted in the 1990 action film Die Hard 2, with two large models constructed by Industrial Light and Magic "flown" on wires for the cameras through "storm clouds" made of non-toxic vaporized mineral oil.
 Filming was done at a remote airstrip in the Mojave Desert in California.
 Whipped by the Santa Ana winds coming through the Tehachapi Pass into the valley, the smoke effect contributed convincing heavy weather to the shots.

 The Lockheed L-1011 Tristar appears in the 1992 film Passenger 57 as the location of a terrorist hijacking.
 The aircraft, registration N330EA, was formerly operated commercially by Eastern Airlines and was painted in the livery of the fictional airline Atlantic International for the film.

-An L-1011 is used in the Stephen King TV miniseries the Langoliers.
-Registration N31018, c/n 193B-1065 built in 1974.
-Formerly of TWA-Trans World Airlines.

-In Final Approach terrorists take over an L-1011, the actual plane being N140SC currently operated as Stargazer.

-Although a Boeing 777 is mentioned as aircraft for the ill-fated Oceanic Airlines Flight 815 central to the ABC television series Lost, the fuselage used to represent the wreckage on the beach was a Lockheed L-1011-385 formerly operated by Delta Air Lines.